Ideal Customer Profile B2B Full Guide

 Creating your Ideal Customer Profile (ICP) is the basic preparation before you set the wheels of your sales machine in motion.

-Smart Marketers who really understand the importance of ICP, and do their diligence, will achieve a continuous business performance:
+Smart Marketers who really understand the importance of ICP will achieve continuous business performance:

 - Speed up sales funnel customer journey;